Happy New Year to all of you food lovers and culinary connoisseurs out there!

 The Taste features culinary experts Nigella Lawson, Anthony Bourdain and critically acclaimed chef Ludo Lefebvre pitting a number of handpicked hopefuls against one another in the high stakes competition where taste is all that’s important.

-The first episode aired on Tuesday 9th January at 9pm on Channel 4 and saw 25 amateurs and professionals battle it out for online casino australia a chance to win both the approval of the judges and ultimately ‘The Taste’.
+The first episode aired on Tuesday 9th January at 9pm on Channel 4 and saw 25 amateurs and professionals battle it out for a chance to win both the approval of the judges and ultimately ‘The Taste’.

 Come Dine With Me